abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 In this example we are going to implement a bare-minimum example, where we will be sending video-frames _(3-Dimensional numpy arrays)_ of the same Video bidirectionally at the same time for testing the real-time performance and synchronization between the Server and Client using [**Bidirectional Mode**](../bidirectional_mode).
 Furthermore, we're going to use optimal Dual Frame Compression Setting for Sending and Receiving frames at both Server and Client end.

-!!! success "This feature is great for building applications like **Real-time Video Chat System**."
+!!! example "This feature is great for building applications like **Real-time Video Chat System**."

 !!! note "This Dual Frame Compression feature also available for [Multi-Clients](../../advanced/multi_client/) Mode at Client(s) end only."

 !!! info "We're also using [`reducer()`](../../../../../bonus/reference/helper/#reducer) Helper method for reducing frame-size on-the-go for additional performance."

-!!! warning "Remember, sending large HQ video-frames may required more network bandwidth and packet size, which may add to video latency!"
+!!! tip "Remember to enable Frame Compression on both Server and Client end in Dual Frame Compression to boost performance bidirectionally!"

 #### Server End